 - Vicia fava — fava beans

 All of the seeds of the Fabaceae family contain secondary chemicals that can have toxic effects on humans, although most of the widely cultivated plants are generally not toxic to most people.
 Red kidney beans and lima beans should be thoroughly cooked before eating and fava beans are toxic (‘favism’) to individuals lacking a specific enzyme.
 Wild members of the pea family are commonly toxic and include ‘locoweeds’, rosary pea, some species of Lathyrus.
-Note that not all ‘beans’ come from members of the Fabaceae, e.g. castor bean, cocoa bean, vanilla bean, coffee bean.
+Note that not all things called ‘beans’ come from members of the Fabaceae, e.g. castor bean, cocoa bean, vanilla bean, coffee bean.

 - Soybean inspection © United Soybean Board is licensed under a CC BY (Attribution) license